tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/rtu-behaviour.md

 anomalous.
 A gradual degradation over time might indicate hardware ageing; an abrupt shift suggests a change in firmware or configuration.

+## Telling the RTU's failures apart

+Each way an RTU can mislead has an innocent counterpart.
+A false state or measurement can be the device lying or the plant genuinely changed, and the co-located relay reading the same instrument transformers settles which.
+An occasional glitch can be ageing hardware or planted logic waiting on a cue, and the trigger it locks to, with whether devices of the same firmware build fail together, tells them apart.
+A remapped I/O table reads as a clean success at the command layer, so only a configuration comparison or a field check exposes it.
+In each, the RTU's own account is the one thing not trusted; the verdict comes from the record beside it.

+An RTU reports continuously and steadily, with the odd genuine glitch from ageing hardware, so a one-off oddity sits within the hum and only a fault that recurs on the same cue rises clear.
+The disagreement, two origins:

+    THE RTU'S REPORT AND THE PLANT DISAGREE ───────────────────────────────────────
+                     GENUINE CHANGE           │  FALSE REPORT
+    co-located relay  agrees (same CTs/VTs)   │  reads 1000A while the RTU says 0A
+    field check      confirms the state       │  contradicts it historian        follows the change       │  no help, it inherits the RTU's series

 *Last updated: 13 July 2026*